blackhole89/graphicdepictions/README.md

     E.label = M.v - N.v;
 });
 ```
-* The set of all nodes is always made available in global scope as `nodes()`.
+* The set of all nodes is always made available as an array in global scope as `nodes()`.
 So the action of a script "on nodes" can be emulated with a script "on graphs" as follows:
 ```javascript
 nodes().forEach(function (N) {
     if(N.selected) {